I regularly hear from readers who want to grow in their prophetic gift or ability but are not sure how to move forward. Some reasons include:

-Trust the Holy Spirit’s ability to redeem an insight that you share, but are not certain afterwards whether you heard accurately what God was saying.
+Trust the Holy Spirit’s ability to redeem an insight that you share, but are not certain afterward whether you heard accurately what God was saying.
 God is by Name and nature a Redeemer.
 He can take our faltering attempts at prophetic encouragement and use them for His good in someone’s life.

 He is amazing!
-The nature of the Holy Spirit is joyful, loving and patient.
+The nature of the Holy Spirit is joyful, loving, and patient.
 (Gal 5:22)

 If you are concerned after sharing an insight—and praying about it—that it was not of God, under what circumstances should you go back and say something?